 In an effective career conversation, people will reflect on what their own ambitions really are.
 In other words, what does success look like for them?
-Helping them connect their personal values and career wishes ignite their passion and trigger the desire to develop.
+Helping them connect their personal values and career wishes ignites their passion and triggers the desire to develop.

 9) Develop self-awareness by holding up a mirror

 Good career conversations build confidence.
 They hold up a mirror so individuals reflect on their skills and performance, think about the feedback they’ve received, what their strengths and weaknesses are and how people in the organisation see them.
 Done well, with a positive focus, that helps them believe in their own ability.

 10) Enable a change of perspective